 Similarly Dr Mulase objects to combinatorics and group theory.
 He is entitled to his prejudices, but the question is not so much whether there is too much with integers, as number theory is an immensely profound and interesting part of mathematics, and likewise for the other parts of discrete math we touch on.
 The question is more whether there is enough coverage of the topics we expect to cover in Algebra 1.
 The tables in the back of the Teacher's Edition (p 534) makes clear that the most important topics are treated in depth.

 The late appearance of the quadratic formula stems from our belief that this (very important) topic is best treated in Algebra 2, or in a very strong Honors Algebra 1.
-By the way, my work on completing the square, and the connections between the Cartesian representation and the Lab Gear representation of quadratics is better developed in Lab Gear Activities for Algebra 1 (title chosen by the publisher, over my objections -- where to get it.).
+By the way, my work on completing the square, and the connections between the Cartesian representation and the Lab Gear representation of quadratics is better developed in Lab Gear Activities for Algebra 1 (title chosen by the publisher, over my objections.)
 This approach is very effective (at least it is in Algebra 2), and it makes a topic that was previously meaningful to a tiny number of students accessible to many more.
 This gives the quadratic formula a grounding that was previously not available.
 Far from trying to keep this classic result from students, ATTC and the Lab Gear are a way to bring it to more students than ever.